chromeos/chromeos.dev/site/en/posts/windows-games-on-chromeos.md

 While DXVK, and VKD3D-Proton are quite performant, there is a non-zero performance cost to translate all the Direct3D API state when a Proton game runs.
 A good way to counteract this is with caching.
-Both DXVK and VKD3D-Proton implement caching schemes to help mitigate the cost of misses in caches managed by device-specific graphics drivers.
+Both DXVK and VKD3D-Proton implement caching schemes to help mitigate the cost translation.
 [DXVK's](https://github.com/doitsujin/dxvk#state-cache) and
 [VKD3D-Proton's](https://github.com/HansKristian-Work/vkd3d-proton/blob/c47a6a904bbeebcb2fbed4e7accfae5bd17cff2f/README.md#shader-cache)
 caching schemes are functionally similar: both focus on caching the result of the translation of Direct3D graphics state and shaders to Vulkan.

-Despite caching efforts by DXVK and VKD3D-Proton, it is still far more performant to avoid misses in the shader caches managed by device-specific graphics drivers.
-Proton games make heavy use of shader caches to squeeze out as much performance as possible.
+Despite caching efforts by DXVK and VKD3D-Proton, it is still far more performant to avoid misses in the caches managed by device-specific graphics drivers.
+Proton games make heavy use of driver-managed shader caches to squeeze out as much performance as possible.
 To improve the performance of Proton games, Steam uses a tool called [Fossilize](https://github.com/ValveSoftware/Fossilize) to warm up